calendar tag arrow download print

 Citation impact score: comparison with reference countries

-In 2020, the Netherlands was in the top 5 of reference countries with the highest citation impact score for all scientific fields.
-There is no other country that is in the top 5 for all scientific fields.
-The United Kingdom, Switzerland and Singapore are in the top-5 for four scientific fields.
+In 2022, the Netherlands was in the top 5 of reference countries with the highest citation impact score for all scientific fields except Engineering.
+For this field of science, the Netherlands falls just shy of the top-5 in the final measurement period (2019-2022, to position 7).
+Switzerland and Singapore are also in the top-5 for four scientific fields.
+Only the United Kingdom is in the top-5 of all scientific fields.
 In the table below, the position of the Netherlands in each field is underlined.
 Striking points are:

-• For Agriculture, the Netherlands ranked third, after Singapore and Ireland.
+• For Agriculture, the Netherlands ranked second, after Singapore .

-• In Engineering, the Netherlands ranked fifth and in Nature fourth.
+• In Engineering, the Netherlands ranked seventh and in Nature fourth.

 Source: Clarivate Analytics/ WoS database, extraction CWTS and analysis by Rathenau Instituut.